Learn Theology Online at Saint Paul

 Will I still get the same quality instruction?

 Yes.
 The Saint Paul faculty is committed to the best teaching possible in service of preparing and equipping students for diverse calls, vocations, and ministries.
 Whenever online teaching helps to meet this overarching goal, the faculty is interested.
-When we give students experience with social media, course management systems, web resources, digitized presentations, and other online experiences; students are better prepared to use these activities imaginatively in ministry and in collaboration with professional colleagues.
+We give students experience with social media, course management systems, web resources, digitized presentations, and other online experiences; this better prepares students to use be imaginative in their ministry and in collaboration with professional colleagues.